What kind of decision maker are you?

 If you ever wanted to observe an elementary test in decision making, stand at a busy intersection and wait for pedestrians to queue.

 Who will cross the street first?

-The majority of pedestrians will wait (im)patiently for the little man to turn green, permitting them to cross.
+Green Men.
+This is the majority of pedestrians... they will wait (im)patiently for the little man to turn green, giving them permission to cross.

-There is smaller group who will look towards the oncoming traffic, waiting for it to slow or dashing through in the gaps in between.
+Gaugers.
+There is smaller group who will stand on the curb and look towards the oncoming traffic, gauging the flow and waiting for a chance to dash across.

-So while no one way is right or wrong, a savvy pedestrian is aware of all three factors.
+While there is no right or wrong way to cross the street... a savvy pedestrian will employ all three methods and choose the most appropriate strategy for the situation.
 In fact, who crosses the street first, is not as important as those who have processed input from various sources to negotiate a suitable risk.

 Christopher.
 S. Sellers is a Speaker + Author on Creativity + Innovation